This post may contain affiliate links. Read our disclosure policy here.

 Since you’ll want all of your meat pieces to absorb the flavors of your marinade, you’ll want to cut the beef into even pieces before marinating.
 This will ensure that every piece of beef in the kabobs is flavorful, tender, and juicy!

 Marinades make everything tastier, including veggies!
-You can use this marinade recipe to soak the vegetables in a separate bag or make this Simple Vegetable Marinade recipe.
+You can use this marinade recipe to soak the vegetables in a separate bag or make this simple vegetable marinade.
 Veggies should not soak in any marinade for longer than 4 hours.

 More Grilling & Kabob Tips

 Want to add chicken and veggies to the party?
-Check how to grill chicken kabobs like a pro and all my tips to grill perfect veggie kebabs every time.
-To enjoy delicious kabobs all-year round, learn how to cook kabobs in the oven, and you won’t miss any grilling season flavor!
+Check how to grill chicken kabobs like a pro and all my tips to grill perfect veggie kebabs.
+To enjoy delicious kabobs all year round, learn how to cook kabobs in the oven.

 Ingredients